jonbstrong/blog/_posts/2015-04-14-beyond-wordpress.markdown

 ___

-There are more I could have mentioned - svutle for instance, ([Maptia](http://www.maptia.com)) (essentially Medium for non-profits & travel bloggers/photogrpahers), ([blogger](http://www.blogger.com)), typepad (where [Seth Godin's blog](http://sethgodin.typepad.com/) is hosted) and countless others.
+There are more I could have mentioned - svbtle for instance, ([Maptia](http://www.maptia.com)) (essentially Medium for non-profits & travel bloggers/photogprahers), ([blogger](http://www.blogger.com)), typepad (where [Seth Godin's blog](http://sethgodin.typepad.com/) is hosted) and countless others.

-At the end of the day, it comes down to your intended audience, your preferred workflow and what you're most comfertable working with - in my case I already had a homepage hosted on Github, wanted something I could eaily set up as a /blog subdirectory and liked the facility that Jekyll offered of offline blogging so that was the easy choice.
+At the end of the day, it comes down to your intended audience, your preferred workflow and what you're most comfortable working with - in my case I already had a homepage hosted on Github, wanted something I could eaily set up as a /blog subdirectory and liked the facility that Jekyll offered of offline blogging so that was the easy choice.